AlanClaudino/estudos/GIT notes.md

 - `git stash apply (stash reference)` apply a specific stash point

 - `git stash save "(description)"` create a stash point, be more descriptive

+## Git Remotes

+A remote is a repository in another location from where we are currently working.
+The term **origin** is a standard alias for the remote repository location.

+`orign/master` is a specialiazed branch, it is called a remote tracking branch.
+The job of this remote tracking branch is to tell us what the master branch looks like at origin

+## Git Remotes Commands

+- `git clone (URL)` Retrieve/Clone a repo

+- `git remote` List remotes (-v for detail)

+- `git checkout -b (branch name)` Create and checkout a branch

+- `git fetch (remote name)` Retrieve/download from a remote

+- `git merge (branch or tracking branch name)` merge branch or tracking-branch

+- `git push (remote name) (branch name)` Upload to a remote

+- `git commit -a -m "description"` stage and commit

+- `git branch -r` List remote branches

+- `git branch -a` List both local and remote branches